takahe-linux/pkgs/docs/roadmap.md

 fixed in git (checked 142c984) so should be fixed in the next release.
 I'm not packaging file as a git snapshot because file currently needs file-git on the host to cross compile (seems to, anyway).

+I should also run namcap on the remaining packages, and fix any warnings...

 ## Build system ##